oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 </colgroup>
 <thead>
 <tr class="header">
-<th><p>

->
+<th><p><span class="comment-start" id="1033"
-> data-author="Jacques Durand" data-date="2015-08-25T21:52:00Z"
+data-author="Jacques Durand" data-date="2015-08-25T21:52:00Z">In v1.0,
->
-> In v1.0,
-> output parameters are associated with Plans or operations.
-The semantics
-> of having “outputs” defined here in at the top of a topology, should be
+output parameters are associated with Plans or operations.
+The semantics of having “outputs” defined here in at the top of a topology, should be
-> clarified: are we saying that these outputs are automatically settled
-> after some initial deployment/provisioning of a new instance?
-Who is
-> supposed to use these “outputs”?
-Can a single node define its own
-> outputs, available as soon as this node is deployed?
-Could these outputs
-> change e.g. after some reconfiguration of the instance?

-> <span
-> class="comment-start" id="1034" data-author="Thomas Spatzier"
-> data-date="2016-01-13T09:39:00Z">
->
-> Compared to v1.0 those outputs kind of
-> correspond to the Properties in the BoundaryDefinitiions of a
-> ServiceTemplate.<br />
+clarified: are we saying that these outputs are automatically settled after some initial deployment/provisioning of a new instance?
+Who is supposed to use these “outputs”?
+Can a single node define its own outputs, available as soon as this node is deployed?
+Could these outputs change e.g. after some reconfiguration of the instance?</span><span class="comment-start" id="1034" data-author="Thomas Spatzier" data-date="2016-01-13T09:39:00Z">Compared to v1.0 those outputs kind of correspond to the Properties in the BoundaryDefinitiions of a ServiceTemplate.<br />
-> It represents data that you want to expose to the user of the template
-> to avoid him having to scan the internals of the template in order to
-> get information important to him (like a web URL).<br />
+It represents data that you want to expose to the user of the template to avoid him having to scan the internals of the template in order to get information important to him (like a web URL).<br />
-> This features becomes important also for nested templates (I am working
-> on it).<br />
+This features becomes important also for nested templates (I am working on it).<br />
-> Single nodes cannot expose outputs.
-It is a decision of the template
-> author which ones shall be exposed outside of the template.<br />
+Single nodes cannot expose outputs.
+It is a decision of the template author which ones shall be exposed outside of the template.<br />
-> And yes, the values could change, since they are linked to node
+And yes, the values could change, since they are linked to node properties.</span>outputs<span class="comment-end" id="1033"><span class="comment-end" id="1034"></span></span>:</p>
-> properties.</span>

-outputs<span class="comment-end" id="1033"><span
-class="comment-end" id="1034"></span></span>:</p>
 <p>server_ip:</p>
 <p>description: The private IP address of the provisioned server.</p>
-<p>value: { $get_attribute: [ my_server, private_
+<p>value: { $get_attribute: [ my_server, private_<span

-> <span
-> class="comment-start" id="1035" data-author="Chris Lauwers"
+class="comment-start" id="1035" data-author="Chris Lauwers"
-> data-date="2020-07-27T18:57:00Z">
->
-> Needs to be discussed in the context of
+data-date="2020-07-27T18:57:00Z">Needs to be discussed in the context of substitution mapping</span>address<span class="comment-end" id="1035"></span> ] }</p></th>
-> substitution mapping</span>

-address<span class="comment-end"
-id="1035"></span> ] }</p></th>
 </tr>
 </thead>